Western Association of Schools and Colleges (WASC) Self-Study

 Every six years, we conduct an exhaustive self-study –– including a detailed action plan — to guide our school improvement.
 It follows the Focus on Learning model used by WASC and the California Department of Education.

 In the interim years, we gather and review data related to the action plan, assess the effectiveness of the plan and modify the plan, if necessary.
-The current self-study posted below was completed in February 2015, and the latest interim progress report was completed in December 2017.
+The current self-study posted below was completed in Spring of 2022.

 Using the school’s Vision Statement, Schoolwide Learning Goals and Critical Needs of Learners as guides, we seek to answer two key questions through the self-study process:

 - How are our students achieving?

 - Is the school doing everything possible to support high achievement for all of our students?